EvaAyanami/EVA-selfbot-and-RaidTools-Discord/README.md

 !!
 Education Only !!
 I am not responsible for your bullshit

 TUTO :

+1) enter your token on Client.js

-select your launch :
+2)Launch Exploit.exe & select your launch :

    1 = Discord

    2 = DiscordCanary

    Other app

+other application are in development 3,4,5